Basquash!: Team Basquash

 A skilled basketball and BFB player with the nickname of "Platinium Gale".
 She likes to be abused, but hates weaker men and is looking for a well suited match.
-She believes Iceman to be this special man and on one occasion has ask for his “genes".
+She believes Iceman to be this special man and on one occasion has asked for his “genes".
 When Dan played at the official BFB game one year ago, she claims to have believed him to be "the one" as well.
 She has been shown to have some affection for Dan, though it may have faded.
 It is later revealed that she is the daughter of a wealthy business-man, whose family later disowned her mother and herself, since she was a female, and not able to become an heir.
 For as yet unexplained reasons, her mother later died.
 She resents her family and her father for both abandoning her mother, and only watching her as she died.
 After their departure from Turbine City, she learned that her father was killed.
 Her reaction is mixed, on part with her past hatred of him, and the fact that she can't deny the fact that despite their past, she still sees him as a father.
 After the Old Timers began talking to her about her father, it is revealed that her father may have had other personal and possibly more benign reasons for disowning her.
 She has since come to peace with her father's memory.
 Upon meeting Navi, she reveals feelings that go deeper than just "wanting his genes", a dogma she had kept with all other males she had been attracted to.
 However, she states that she does not like nor dislike him; it is just the fact that he is too big for her.
 Towards the end of the series, she dismisses this previous statement, and acknowledges her feelings for Navi, regardless of their difference in size, during the final moments of the Legend Tournament.
 Together, they participate in the 'final dunk', along with Dan, Iceman, Rouge, Falcon, and Flora contributing their part of the Legend.
 In the aftermath, she is being looked after by the Old Timers in Turbine City, with Navi.
 Navi and Sela are together, playing Basquash, happy, and possibly in a relationship with each other.